How to Use The Wheel of Life Coaching Tool

-The philosophy behind the process is that life is connected and we should aspire to having balance across all the areas of our existence.
+The philosophy behind the process is that life is connected and we should aspire to have balance across all the areas of our existence.
 Therefore it is not so much ‘work-life balance’ but recognising work as being an integral part of life, and therefore having a more holistic approach to how we attain contentment.

 If we feel we are failing in one section of our lives, then it will have an adverse effect on our overall wellbeing and happiness.
 In other words, if we let our friendships or health deteriorate it is likely to have a negative impact on our work performance or our relationship with our significant other.

-It is worth noting that the coaching application of the Wheel of Life can include a spiritual application but is different to the Buddhist Wheel of Life.
+It is worth noting that the coaching application of the Wheel of Life can include a spiritual application but is different from the Buddhist Wheel of Life.
 The latter represents the cycle of reincarnation; birth, death and rebirth.

 “Never get so busy making a living that you forget to make a life.”Dolly Parton